CambiumRG/rhoMtreeRing/README.md

 Afterwards image can be cropped to select the area of interest and rotated to led recent years or bark on the left of the image.

 **Light Calibration**
 At *Light Calibration* box, entry Calibration Data from stepped calibration wedge directly filling available thickness and intensity boxes or loading it from a file from your computer.
-Afterwards,regression algorithm can be chosen from `Local regression` or `Cubic smoothing spline`.
+Afterwards, regression algorithm can be chosen from `Local regression` or `Cubic smoothing spline`.
 Once those data are fulfilled, click on the `Plot` button.
-Therefore,steps and regression curve will be displayed from *XRing* (AÑADIR REPOSITORIO/CITA) based script.
+Therefore, steps and regression curve will be displayed from *XRing* (AÑADIR REPOSITORIO/CITA) based script.

 ### Analysis